devicenull/supermicro_ipmi_firmware/README.md

 ## Removed Features

 * SMASH - This is a mess, they hacked up the Dropbear source code to build this..
 I can't seem to get it to build cleanly.
 I cannot find any references to people actually using SMASH (only enterprisely blogs talking about how wonderful it is because it's "standard", and people reporting security holes in it).
 I replaced this with an unmodified (but still old) Dropbear.
+* DDNS - This should be updated to use some kind of standard DDNS client, rather then the (apparently) entirely custom one used here.
+This feature isn't terribly important to me, so it's been removed for now.

+## Closed Source Content

+The directory SDK/src/closed_source contains modules that were not actually provided with the open source IPMI SDK.
+They had to be extracted from a firmware update file.